-Master in Information System Security
+Master in Information Systems Security

 Faculty: Faculty of Science & Technology (FST)

-Department: Department of Computer Science and Engineering
+Department: Department of Information and Communication Technology

-Program: Master in Information System Security
+Program: Master in Information Systems Security

 Course Outline